TosbackCgusBridge-Bot/CGUs-versions/Elearners/Privacy Policy.md

 **PRIVACY POLICY – NEVADA**

 Residents of the State of Nevada have the right to opt out of the sale of certain pieces of their information to third parties who will sell or license their information to others.
-If you are a Nevada resident and would like to make such a request, please email compliance@educationdynamics.com or submit a request at https://compliance.educationdynamics.com/DataRequest/DoNotSellData?sourceurl=EL
+If you are a Nevada resident and would like to make such a request, please email compliance@educationdynamics.com or submit a request.

 Last Updated on 01/14/2020 This Privacy Policy is effective immediately for all users.
 To review the previous policy, please click here